AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

                   (5,5), (6,6), (7,7), (8,8), (9,9));

       Offset := 0;
-      Objects_Base := Objects'Address;

-      --  walk the array of R objects, displaying each --  one individually by adding the offset to the --  base address of the array
-      for K in Objects'Range loop
+      --  walk the array of R objects, displaying each one individually by --  adding the offset to the base address of the array for K in Objects'Range loop
          Display_R (Objects_Base + Offset);
          Offset := Offset + R_Size;